GoogleChrome/web.dev/src/site/content/en/blog/vitals-tools/index.md

 #### When _not_ to use CrUX

-CrUX only represents Chrome users, and even then [only a subset of Chrome users](https://developer.chrome.com/docs/crux/methodology/#user-eligibility).
+CrUX only represents Chrome users, and even then, [only a subset of Chrome users](https://developer.chrome.com/docs/crux/methodology/#user-eligibility).
 A full RUM solution can include more experiences across Chrome and other browsers where they support the Web Vital metrics.

 Websites that don't receive enough traffic are not represented in the CrUX dataset.
 If this is the case for you, you'll need to gather your own field data to understand how your website performs in the field, as CrUX won't be an option.
 Alternatively, you will need to depend on lab data, but with the limitations that it may not be representative above.